Stumbling bloc: How did Brexit become such a mess?

+The road out of the EU has been anything but smooth as Britain heads for the Brexit ramp.
+Theresa May spent the day shuttling through European capitals, seeking changes to the deal to try to win over skeptical legislators before Britain leaves the EU on March 29.
+Here's a Q&A to explain.

-LONDON (AP) — Tuesday was supposed to be the day that Britain’s battle over Brexit was resolved.
+LONDON — Tuesday was supposed to be the day that Britain’s battle over Brexit was resolved.

 Parliament was supposed to approve a plan painstakingly worked out by Prime Minister Theresa May and the European Union for Britain’s orderly departure from the 28-nation bloc.